Bubbles

 The power of the deadline

-We introduced a timer authors could set when authoring their video messages – a seemingly simple feature that profoundly impacted user behavior.
-Authors could now set clear expectations for response times, and designate recipients as either "Response required" vs. "Just FYI"; with reminders sent out to the former until the timer ran out.
+We introduced a timer that creators could set when recording their video messages – a simple feature that profoundly impacted users' behavior.
+Authors could set clear expectations for response times and tag people as either 'Response required' or 'Just FYI.'
+We'd send reminders to the first group until the deadline hit.

 Having video context for replies was equally important.
 Our core belief was that screen sharing allowed for visual context that just doesn't come across in an email, bullet points or a wall of text, whether in the original video or in replies and feedback from recipients: